Theresa is the author of a book on essential oils and has been an advocate for alternative health therapies for 10 years.

 To avoid complications or contra-indications from using essential oils on your baby, be advised of the following safety measures:

-- Always consult your pediatrician or healthcare professional to see if your child has any allergies for a specific type of oil.
+- Always consult your pediatrician or healthcare professional to see if your child has any allergies to a specific type of oil.

-- If you are buying oils from the market or health shops, make sure to read labels carefully.
-Ask questions from the seller if in doubt, to ensure the authenticity of the oil.
+- If you are buying oils from the market or health shops, make sure to read the labels carefully.
+Ask questions from the seller if in doubt to ensure the authenticity of the oil.